-1.5 Writing Sequence Alignments
+1.5 Saving Sequences and Alignments

-1.5.1 Saving the Alignment
+1.5.1 Saving Alignments

-Jalview allows the current sequence alignments to be saved to file so they can be restored at a later date, passed to colleagues or analysed in other programs.
-From the alignment window menu select $File \Rightarrow Save$ As and a dialog box will appear (Figure 1.13).
+Jalview allows alignments to be saved to file in a variety of formats so they can be restored at a later date, passed to colleagues or analysed in other programs.
+From the alignment window menu select File \Rightarrow Save As and a dialog box will appear (Figure 1.13).
 You can navigate to an appropriate directory in which to save the alignment.
-Jalview will remember the last filename and format used to save (or load) the alignment, enabling you to quickly save the file during or after editing by using the $File \Rightarrow Save$ entry.
+Jalview will remember the last filename and format used to save (or load) the alignment, enabling you to quickly save the file during or after editing by using the File \Rightarrow Save entry.
+The File \Rightarrow Output To Textbox menu option allows the alignment to be copied and pasted into other documents or web servers.

 Jalview offers several different formats in which an alignment can be saved.
-The jalview format (.jar) is the only format which will preserve the colours, groupings and other additional information in the alignment.
+Of these, only the jalview project format (.jar or .jvp) will preserve the colours, groupings and other additional information in the alignment.
 The other formats produce text files containing just the sequences with no visualization information, although some allow limited annotation and sequence features to be stored (e.g. AMSA).
-Unfortunately only Jalview program can read Jalview files.
-The $File \Rightarrow Output\ To\ Textbox$ menu option allows the alignment to be copied and pasted into other documents or web servers.
+Unfortunately, as far as we are aware only Jalview can read Jalview project files.